Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

-\begin{proof} The proof uses the method of {\em surgery} on the basin of attraction of the attracting cycle that attracts $v_{\la}$.
+\begin{proof} The proof uses {\em quasiconformal surgery} on the basin of attraction of the attracting cycle that attracts $v_{\la}$.
 For details see \cite{BF}.
-Observe that because $f_\la$ is a holomorphic family both $\rho$ and its derivative are holomorphic functions of $\la$.
+Note that because $f_\la$ is a holomorphic family both $\rho$ and its derivative are holomorphic functions of $\la$.